cubicflow/lifeflower/_products/elderberry-syrup.md

 orderable: false
 hidden: false

-out_of_stock_message: October 16, 2018 - This item is currently unavailable but we expect stock to be replenished soon.
+out_of_stock_message: This item is currently unavailable but we expect stock to be replenished soon.

 long_description: Say goodbye to the common cold with our organic hemp-derived CBD infused Elderberry syrup.
 Perfect for an everyday supplement, season change or travel time.
 Handcrafted with immune-boosting ingredients that work together synergistically to kick even the nastiest of colds.

-ingredients: 500mg Pure Hemp-Derived CBD, Organic Elderberry Juice, Organic Raw Honey, Distilled Water, Organic Ginger Root, Organic Cinnamon Powder.
+ingredients: 200mg Pure Hemp-Derived CBD, Organic Elderberry Juice, Organic Raw Honey, Distilled Water, Organic Ginger Root, Organic Cinnamon Powder.

 directions: Recommended Use – Adults take 1 TBSP daily as a supplement.
 Children under 14 take 1 TSP daily as a supplement.
 If sick with a cold, dose every 3 hours until symptoms subside.